NVlabs/handover-sim/README.md

     This will open a visualizer window, go through each handover scene in the split, and execute the actions generated from the policy.
 To run on other setups, replace `s0` with `s1`, `s2`, and `s3`.

-- The previous command is mostly just for visualization purposes, and does not save the benchmark result.
+- The command above is mostly just for visualization purposes, and thus does not save the benchmark result.
 To **save the result** for evaluation later, set `BENCHMARK.SAVE_RESULT` to `True`, and remove `SIM.RENDER` to run headless if you don't need the visualizer window:

     ```Shell
     python examples/run_benchmark_yang_icra2021.py \